floweredscarf/su25/labs/lab03/index.md

 You should follow this process for this exercise:

 1. Read over the `Triangle.java` class throughly.
 The comments above each of the methods explain what the expected behavior of this class will be.
-Discuss this with your partner to make sure that you both understand this completely before continuing on to the next step.
 2. Write tests with Truth assertions in the `TriangleTest.java` file.
 You should write tests which allow you to test all of the methods and behavior in the class.
 You should think of edge cases that buggy implementations of `Triangle.java` methods are likely to fail.